Linear-Nonlinear Fusion Neural Operator for Partial Differential Equations: Discussion

 Second, LNF-NO consistently demonstrates significantly improved training efficiency.
-Under a unified experimental protocol, our method requires substantially less wall-clock training time than DeepONet across all benchmarks.
-The multiplicative fusion structure acts as an efficiency-oriented inductive bias, accelerating convergence particularly in stiff nonlinear regimes.
+Under the common evaluation protocol used in this work, our method exhibits a clear advantage in training efficiency on most benchmarks.
+The linear--nonlinear fusion structure acts as an efficiency-oriented inductive bias and empirically leads to faster error reduction, particularly in stiff nonlinear regimes.
 Unlike emerging Transformer-based large-scale foundation models~\cite{Ye2024PDEformer} that prioritize massive model capacity and often incur high computational costs, LNF-NO targets an explicitly efficiency-oriented design regime.
 This makes it particularly suitable as a lightweight baseline for rapid exploration and analysis.

 Third, regarding predictive performance, LNF-NO achieves comparable or improved accuracy in most cases relative to the baselines.
-It performs particularly well on strongly nonlinear elliptic problems and coupled systems.
-We acknowledge that for problems dominated by global transport with periodic boundaries, such as Navier--Stokes, Fourier-based operators benefit from their explicit spectral inductive bias and attain lower errors.
-However, LNF-NO provides reasonable approximations in these settings while offering superior training speed and broader geometric applicability.
+It performs particularly well on strongly nonlinear Poisson--Boltzmann problems, irregular-domain benchmarks, and several multi-input settings.
+We also note that on certain established benchmarks, such as Burgers, discontinuous Darcy flow, the PNP system, and the 3D Poisson--Boltzmann problem, the lowest error may be attained by other specialized baselines.
+Even in these cases, however, LNF-NO remains competitive in accuracy while retaining clear advantages in training efficiency and architectural uniformity.

 Future work will focus on extending the fusion mechanism to practical engineering contexts involving more complex geometries and realistic boundary conditions.
-We also plan to investigate the scalability of the multiplicative fusion mechanism in higher-resolution three-dimensional simulations, where computational efficiency becomes the primary bottleneck.
+We also plan to investigate the scalability of the multiplicative fusion mechanism in higher-resolution three-dimensional simulations, where balancing accuracy and computational efficiency becomes increasingly important.